privacybot-berkeley/privacybot/README.md

 3. Once the authentication is successfully completed, depending on the data provided to the Flask API, a CCPA data delete email is drafted and sent to the data brokers chosen.
 4. A confirmation email is sent back to you listing all the databrokers to whom the email was sent.

-## NOTE - As of 9.28.21 this project has been depreciated and Google Oauth verification is not supported.
-You can still run the tool but you need to setup your own instance of Google Oauth credentials.

 ## Prerequisites